The regulations were drawn up in compliance with the guidelines introduced in the trail manifesto (Morfasso’08).

 A full refund of the registration fee is possible for cancellations by the athlete up until the maximum number of registered athletes is reached (300).

-After the opening of the waiting list, refunds of 50% of the registration fee will be possible only in the case of injury with the presentation of appropriate medical documentation, up to one week prior the race.
+After the opening of the waiting list, refunds of 50% of the registration fee will be possible only in the case of injury with the presentation of appropriate medical documentation.

-Cancellations in the week prior to the race, for ANY reason, will not be subject to a refund.
+Cancellations made within one week before the race, for any reason, are not entitled to a refund.

 No refunds will be given to athletes who register without the minimum number of points (50) and are unable to achieve 50 points prior to the race.